memberapp/server/README.md

 # Getting Started

-You can run Member Server using the compiled binaries or using node -
+You can run Member Server using node -

-Using Binaries
-1. Edit the release/config.js file to include your BCH node user/pass and the directory to store pictures
-2. Start the binary for your OS in release folder (win, mac, linux 64bit supplied)
-3. Wait for it to get up to date
-4. Open release/index.html in your browser

 Using Node